itdxer/neupy/site/docs/algorithms/constructable-architecture.rst

 Add-ons
 -------

 Algorithms with constructuble architectures allow to use additional update rules for parameter regularization and step update.
-For instance, we want to add :network:`Weight Decay <WeightDecay>` regularization and we want to minimize step monothonically after each epoch.
+For instance, we want to add :network:`Weight Decay <WeightDecay>` regularization and we want to minimize step monotonically after each epoch.

 .. code-block:: python